NVIDIA/modulus/README.md

 Modulus is open source project and gets contributions from researchers in the SciML and AI4science field.
 While Modulus team works on optimizing the underlying SW stack, the community collaborates and contributes model architectures, datasets and reference applications so we can innovate in the pursuit of developing generalizable model architectures and algorithms.

-Some latest examples of community contributors are Stanford Cardiovascular research team, HP Labs 3D Printing team, etc.
+Some latest examples of community contributors are CMU team, Stanford Cardiovascular research team, HP Labs 3D Printing team etc.

-Latest examples of research teams using Modulus are ORNL team,
+Latest examples of research teams using Modulus are ORNL team, TU Munich team, MSOE, UW etc.
-- TU Munich team
-- CMU team

 Please go to this page for a complete list of research work leveraging Modulus.
+For a list of enterprises using Modulud refer here.

 ## Why are they using Modulus